UfM (Union for the Mediterranean)

 E-mail : email@example.com

-Mediterranean Commission of UCLG (United Cities and Local Governments
+UCLG Mediterranean Commission (United Cities and Local Governements)

 The Latin Arc network is the result of territorial cooperation experiences carried out during the nineties, which led to its official foundation as an association in 2002.
 Located in the North-Western Mediterranean, Latin Arc is a macro-region that is characterized by a series of common cultural, historical, socio-economic, geographic, climatic and environmental features that make up its identity in the European context.
 Latin Arc, a platform for technical and political cooperation, is comprised of local and intermediate governments from the Mediterranean region.
 Currently, its members are Spanish Provincial and Island Councils, French Departmental Councils and Italian Provinces and Metropolises, which account for 10% of the overall EU population and territory.
 The association provides a space where local governments can devise integrated actions in different strategic domains with the goal of enhancing economic and social cohesion in their territories.